Responsible Employer

 The HR principles upheld across the KION Group are defined in relevant policies and include minimum standards for employment and diversity principles.
 These principles also govern the work of HR teams, e.g. in creating training and development programs, career opportunities, employee surveys, and employee share schemes.
 The KION Group Code of Compliance sets the legal and ethical standards to be upheld by all employees in their work.

-Minimum employment standards valid for the entire Group, which are based on the core labor standards of the International Labour Organization (ILO), guarantee employees’ rights to freedom of association and collective bargaining, prohibit any form of forced or compulsory labor or child labor, and prevent any discrimination in respect of employment and occupation.
+Minimum Employment Standards based on the core labor standards of the International Labor Organization (ILO) have been defined for the entire Group.
+They guarantee freedom of association and the right to collective bargaining, prohibit any form of forced or compulsory labor or child labor, and prohibit any discrimination with regard to employment and occupation.
 They also define the central human rights standards that the KION Group has pledged to uphold.
 Furthermore, the KION Group is committed to high standards of occupational health and safety worldwide as well as a level of remuneration that is in line with national industry standards and in any case ensures a living wage.
-As in previous years, no violations of the minimum employment standards were reported in 2023.
+As in previous years, no violations of the Minimum Employment Standards were reported in 2024.

 A company’s employees are its most valuable resource and a sustainable HR strategy that values workers and their contribution is the best possible way of investing in them.
 STILL is committed to providing fair salaries that sit above the general pay scale and to actively shaping the future of its business for the benefit of its staff.
 This approach makes the company an extremely attractive employer and it is rewarded for its efforts with exceptional staff loyalty.
 Around half of the company’s staff have been working for the business for more than 10 years.